Tiny homes are awesome but there’s just one problem standing in most people’s way of getting one. How to finance your tiny house?

 Raid Your Savings

 Yes, we know most people won’t have savings to cover the costs of a home but if you’re the exception – raid them.
+A tiny home bought without personal loans, an interest rate, or even a down payment but which is bought outright?
+Is an immediate asset in your life.

 You can always replenish your savings with the money you won’t be spending on loan repayments or a mortgage.
+And as long as your tiny home is your primary residence, you can't end up homeless.

 Get A Loan From Your Family or Friends

 Again, this won’t be an option for everyone but many parents (or occasionally close friends) are happy to loan people the deposit on their first home.
+This form of tiny house financing is usually cheaper and kinder than a personal loan from a bank.

 Well, a deposit of around $35,000 is enough to buy a tiny home outright.